zzh199808/Customer-Churn-Prediction/README.md

 TotalCharges : The total amount charged to the customer

 Churn : Whether the customer churned or not (Yes or No)

+## Data Cleaning
+We first found there are 11 null values in TotalCharges.
+Since the dataset is big enough, we decided to delete there nulls.

+## EDA